jaspector

 Monday through Friday, 7:30 am to 4:30 pm at City Hall

-Typical inspection sequence: Footing, foundation and framing, mechanical rough, plumbing, gas piping, energy, deck, and final inspection checklists are published as separate forms and should be used as the job requires
+Typical sequence: Footing, foundation and framing, mechanical rough, plumbing, gas piping, energy, deck, and final inspection checklists are published as separate forms and should be used as the job requires

 The inspection checklists warn that failure to be ready for a requested inspection may result in a re-inspection fee

-Do I need a building permit in Hohenwald, TN?
+01 Do I need a building permit in Hohenwald, TN?

 The city zoning ordinance says it is unlawful to commence excavation, construction, moving, alteration, repair, or filling of land without a permit issued by the Building Inspector.
 The city also publishes permit forms for demolition, sign, and other building-related work.

-How much does a building permit cost in Hohenwald, TN?
+02 How much does a building permit cost in Hohenwald, TN?

+Building permit fees in Hohenwald, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential permit is $25 up to $25,000; commercial permit is $50 up to $50,000.
 Fees are calculated as: Valuation-based.
 Residential is $25 for the first $25,000 plus $1 per $1,000 after that.
 Commercial is $50 for the first $50,000 plus $5 per $1,000 after that..
 Plan check fee: Thin public data.
 No separate plan check fee was clearly posted on the reviewed public pages..

-How do I apply for a building permit in Hohenwald, TN?
+03 How do I apply for a building permit in Hohenwald, TN?

-1. Determine whether the work is in Hohenwald city limits and confirm the permit type on the City of Hohenwald Building Codes page.
+To apply for a building permit in Hohenwald, TN, follow these steps: 1.
+Determine whether the work is in Hohenwald city limits and confirm the permit type on the City of Hohenwald Building Codes page.
 2. Download or complete the relevant city form, starting with the building permit application for construction work.
 3. Prepare the required submittal materials.
 The posted application calls for applicant information, address, contractor and license information, scope of work, estimated cost, and a drawing for residential projects.
 4. Submit the application and supporting materials to City Hall at 118 West Linden Avenue.
 5. City staff review the permit request and associated zoning or code items.
 The zoning ordinance states the Building Inspector issues the permit if the work conforms to the ordinance.
 6. Pay the permit fee based on the city rate schedule.
 7. Schedule and pass required inspections during construction, then obtain final approval.

-How long does it take to get a building permit in Hohenwald, TN?
+04 How long does it take to get a building permit in Hohenwald, TN?

-What work is exempt from building permits in Hohenwald, TN?
+05 What work is exempt from building permits in Hohenwald, TN?

-How do I schedule a building inspection in Hohenwald, TN?
+06 How do I schedule a building inspection in Hohenwald, TN?

-Inspections can be scheduled via: Not publicly described in a single consolidated inspection page; the city publishes multiple inspection checklists, and inspections are coordinated through the Building and Codes office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Hohenwald, TN via: Not publicly described in a single consolidated inspection page; the city publishes multiple inspection checklists, and inspections are coordinated through the Building and Codes office.

-Other cities in Lewis County
+Other jurisdictions in Lewis County.

-View all Lewis County jurisdictions →
+All Lewis County jurisdictions →